 Here to Serve and Love

 Henry Ford West Bloomfield Hospital’s National Award Winning therapy dog program is comprised of facility-owned dogs and volunteer pet therapy teams.
-Hope, a Black Labrador, is our certified therapy dog at Henry Ford West Bloomfield Hospital.
-In addition, approximately 30 volunteer pet therapy teams visit patients, guests and staff as part of our team.
+Hope, a Black Labrador, George, a Golden Retriever, and Josie a Yellow Lab, are our certified therapy dogs at Henry Ford West Bloomfield Hospital.
+In addition, approximately 30 volunteer pet therapy teams visit patients, guests and staff as part of our furry team.
 Our dogs come in all shapes and sizes!

-Your child can have a photo taken with a therapy dog and take home therapy dog trading cards for Hope or any of our therapy dogs who visit the hospital.
+Your child can have a photo taken with a therapy dog and take home therapy dog trading cards for Hope, George, Josie or any of our incredible therapy dogs who visit the hospital.

 In addition to providing dog visits at our hospital, our therapy dog program supports other local Henry Ford Health System locations.
 Bravo, a Yellow Labrador, is our certified therapy dog at the Maplegrove rehabilitation center behind the hospital.
 He rounds on patients and sits in therapy sessions to comfort his friends every moment he can.
 Occasionally, our volunteer pet therapy teams also visit surrounding HFHS medical centers.
 Knowing the power of a dog visit, our goal is to provide therapy dog services to as many patients, guests and visitors as we possibly can!